Safari Running Slow on macOS Ventura? Here's the Fix

 Conclusion

-We hope at least one of the above methods helps you get out of your problem.
 Safari running slow may be caused by many reasons.
-So pay more attention to the points we listed when you are using Safari in general.
+Pay more attention to the points we listed when you are using Safari in general.
 Use the methods mentioned above to speed up your Safari now!